w3c/wai-media-intro/source/accessible-media/index.html.erb.md

 In some cases, captions and descriptions may be the only means by which users can access any information at all from video or audio clips.

-For a quick overview on determining whether or not captions and audio descriptions are necessary, see the [caption/description decision tree](decision-tree.html).
+gFor a quick overview on determining whether or not captions and audio descriptions are necessary, see the [caption/description decision tree](decision-tree.html).